kiransg89/ACS-Commons-MCP-Reference-Updator/README.md

 Please select the oprporiate option to execute" -> Generate Report before Exection
 ```

-# Uses:
+## Uses:

 - Whenever we want to bulk update properties
 - Whenever bulk updating text inside RTE

-# Use this tol with precaution because this can introduce performance issue when run multiple times
+## Use this tool with precaution because this can introduce performance issue when run multiple times

-## Can be used to generate reports on daily basis
+# Can be used to generate reports on daily basis